 DISCUSSIONS

-The company has 30 days, beginning 28 January, to address the November 2023 notice from operator Kuwait Energy Egypt Ltd in accordance with the joint operating agreement (JOA) or risk having to withdraw from Abu Sennan.
+The company has 30 days, beginning 28 January, to address the November 2023 notice from operator Kuwait Energy Egypt Ltd under their joint operating agreement or risk having to withdraw from Abu Sennan.

-The company also said today it had been in “advanced discussions” on the potential sale of its stake in Abu Sennan to United Energy Egypt Limited (UEEL), prompted by challenging macro-economic conditions in Egypt and difficulties in repatriating funds as previously reported.
+United said it had been in “advanced discussions” on the potential sale of its stake in Abu Sennan to United Energy Egypt Limited (UEEL), prompted by challenging macro-economic conditions in Egypt and difficulties in repatriating funds as previously reported.

-“The effective date for the SPA was 1 November 2023, when the consideration was $2.052 million which would have settled all outstanding cash calls as at that date, and the operator would pay all future cash calls and receive all future revenues.
+“The effective date for the SPA was 1 November 2023, when the consideration was $2.052 million which would have settled all outstanding cash calls as at that date, and the operator would pay all future cash calls and receive all future revenues,” said United.

 “The increased figure for the default notice is due to the cash calls received for work undertaken on the concession in the interim period.”

-The company also wants to refocus on “other assets” after deciding that the main value had been extracted from Abu Sennan, as reflected in the 2024 proposed budget indicating a net deficit of $3m.
+The company also wants to refocus on other assets after deciding that the main value had been extracted from Abu Sennan, for which the 2024 proposed budget indicated a $3m net deficit.

 EXCHANGE RATES